NREL/openfast-turbine-models/README.md

 # OpenFAST Turbine Models

-This repository will contain turbine aeroservoelastic models primarily developed for research activities at at the National Renewable Energy Laboratory (NREL).
+This repository contains turbine aeroservoelastic models developed for research activities at the National Renewable Energy Laboratory (NREL).